 Your proof of no-claims discount should include the name of the policy holder; the policy cancellation date; the number of years of no-claims; the insurer name and logo, the policy number and the registration number of the vehicle the bonus was gained on.
 The expiry date for your no-claims discount shouldn’t be longer than 2 years ago.
 Make sure that any scans or copies you send to us clearly display all this information, or we may not be able to accept it.

-The no claims discount must have been earned in the UK on a car policy in your own name, not as a named driver or on a company policy.
+The no claims discount must have been earned in the UK on a private car policy in your own name, not as a named driver or on a company policy, and the NCD earned must not be over 2 years old.

 Will claiming for an accident affect my no claims discount?